PCC

 Why is foliar fertilisation so important?

-Foliar fertilisation is crucial in modern agriculture due to its speed of action, high efficiency and the possibility of intervention at critical moments in plant development.
-Application to the leaves stimulates plant activity.
-It has a beneficial effect on water management (including water uptake from the soil by the plant), which in turn stimulates root growth.
-As a result, foliar fertilisers accelerate nutrient uptake.
+Foliar fertilisation is of key importance in modern agriculture due to its speed of action, high efficiency and the ability to intervene at critical stages of plant development.
+Applying fertilisers directly to the leaves stimulates plant activity, has a beneficial effect on water management (including the plant’s uptake of water from the soil), and this in turn stimulates root growth.
+Consequently, foliar fertilisers also accelerate the uptake of nutrients from the soil.
+To maximise yields and improve plant health, foliar fertilisers should be used in conjunction with soil fertilisers, rather than as a substitute for them.

 Raw materials for the production of foliar fertilisers

-Mineral salts are a fundamental group of raw materials in the production of foliar fertilisers.
+• Mineral salts – a source of easily absorbed nutrients.
 The most commonly used are sulphates, nitrates and phosphates.
-The choice is dictated by the type of macronutrient required: most often nitrogen, phosphorus or potassium.
+The choice depends on the type of macronutrient required: most often nitrogen, phosphorus or potassium.

-Urea is the most suitable source of nitrogen for foliar application due to its low salt index and high solubility compared to other nitrogen sources.
-It stimulates the absorption of other nutrients by increasing the permeability of leaf tissue.
-However, urea used in foliar sprays should have a low biuret content to minimise the side effects of leaf burn.
-Other sources of nitrogen can be obtained from ammonium polyphosphates, ammonium thiosulphate and liquid ammonium sulphate.
+• Sources of nitrogen: urea is the most suitable source of nitrogen for foliar application, due to its low salt index and high solubility compared to other nitrogen sources.
+It stimulates the uptake of other nutrients by increasing the permeability of leaf tissue.
+Urea used in foliar sprays should have a low biuret content to minimise side effects associated with leaf burn.
+Other sources of nitrogen (in the form of ammonium nitrogen) in fertilisers may include: ammonium polyphosphates, ammonium thiosulphate and liquid ammonium sulphate.

-Water-soluble raw materials such as ammonium phosphate and potassium phosphate are used in the production of foliar fertilisers.
-In addition, it is beneficial to combine polyphosphates and orthophosphates – lower risk of leaf burn and more effective absorption.
+• Sources of phosphorus: water-soluble ammonium phosphate and potassium phosphate.
+Furthermore, it is beneficial to combine polyphosphates and orthophosphates due to the lower risk of leaf burn and more effective uptake.

-Depending on availability, potassium polyphosphates are an excellent source of potassium with a low salt index and high solubility.
+• Sources of potassium: potassium polyphosphates work very well, as they have a low salt index and high solubility.
 Potassium sulphate is also suitable for the production of foliar fertilisers, despite its lower solubility.